trippo/ResponsiveFilemanager/readme.txt

 lang: the language code (es: &lang=en_EN). default="en_EN"
 subfolder: the subfolder use as root. default="" (ex: subfolder/)

 If you want use popup add in the address &popup=1

+PS If you want to force loading at root set fldr to /

 In demo page i use FancyBox with this configuration: